mikewesthad/buoy-cam-scraper/README.md

 # Buoy Cam Scraper

 A scraper to pull images from NBDC's network of buoys that have cam feeds ([link](http://www.ndbc.noaa.gov/buoycams.shtml)), lonely sensors that constantly monitor our seas, air and atmosphere.
-The cameras are updated on an hourly basis, so the script is set to scrap the feeds whenever the clock reads XX:18.
+The cameras are updated on an hourly basis, so the script is set to scrape the feeds every hour from the time it starts running.

 ![](images/41424-optimize.gif)
 ![](images/51001-optimize.gif)